Scott Sigler bibliography

 The following is a complete list of books and stories published (and some unpublished) by Scott Sigler, a New York Times #1 bestselling American author of contemporary science fiction and horror.
-Sigler has published fourteen novels, including those in the Infected Trilogy, the Galactic Football League Series, and the Generations Trilogy.
-He has also co-authored four companion novellas to his Galactic Football League Series, with a few more novella projects underway.
-He has written nearly 50 short stories and other works, many of which have been compiled in book collections and anthologies.
+Sigler has published 20 novels, including those in the Infected trilogy, the Galactic Football League (GFL) series, the Generations trilogy, The Crypt series, and the Slay series.
+He has also co-authored 6 companion novellas to his GFL series.
+He has written 80 short stories and other works, many of which have been compiled in book collections and anthologies.